-Folate deficiency (see Folate Deficiency and discussed in Megaloblastic Macrocytic Anemias) increases risk of neural tube defects and possibly fetal alcohol syndrome.
+Folate deficiency (see Folate Deficiency and Megaloblastic Macrocytic Anemias) increases risk of neural tube defects and possibly fetal alcohol syndrome.
 Deficiency occurs in 0.5 to 1.5% of pregnant women; macrocytic megaloblastic anemia is present if deficiency is moderate or severe.
 Rarely, severe anemia and glossitis occur.

 Preexisting sickle cell disease, particularly if severe, increases risk of maternal infection (most often, pneumonia, UTIs, and endometritis), pregnancy-induced hypertension, heart failure, and pulmonary infarction.
 Fetal growth restriction, preterm delivery, and low birth weight are common.
 Anemia almost always becomes more severe as pregnancy progresses.
 Sickle cell trait increases the risk of UTIs but is not associated with severe pregnancy-related complications.